-- Accept that people may react in a number of ways.
+- Accept that people may react in different ways.
 They may be uncomfortable and perhaps not know what to say.
 If they get upset, you may find yourself comforting them, even though you are the one dying.
-Another common reaction is denial – they may be convinced that the doctors are wrong.
-Some people may find it difficult to be around you, and you may feel abandoned by people you thought would be supportive.
+Another common reaction is denial – they may be convinced that a cure will be found or that the doctors are wrong.

 - Call Cancer Council 13 11 20 if you need help telling people.
 They can help you find the words that feel right for you.
 Another option is to ask your doctor or nurse to help you share the news.

-For ways to talk to people (including children) about dying, read about emotional and spiritual concerns.
+For ways to talk to people (including children) about dying, see Emotional and spiritual concerns.

 Sometimes family members learn the cancer is terminal before the person who is dying.
 They may think the person is too young or too old to be told the truth.
 Some cultures may also think it’s best that the person is not told.

 Usually people who are dying know what is happening.
-Keeping it a secret from them may mean they feel isolated at a time when they most need support.
+Trying to keep it a secret from them may mean they feel alone just when they most need support.
 Ask the person if they would want to know and follow their wishes.